-The REO Auction is almost completely heated in an environmentally friendly way.
+The REO Veiling is almost completely heated in an environmentally friendly way.
 The office buildings and delivery warehouse are heated by the heat network of MIROM.
 MIROM is an inter-municipal association that uses waste disposal to generate heat and electricity in a sustainable way.
 The heat network is a greener alternative than individual boilers.
-The principle is very simple: one large heat station, the MIROM incinerator, transfers heat via underground hot water pipes to the REO Auction and other organisations where heat is delivered to the building's system.
+The principle is very simple: one large heat station, the MIROM incinerator, transfers heat via underground hot water pipes to the REO Veiling and other organisations where heat is delivered to the building's system.
 The cooled water flows back to the heat plant, where it is reheated.

 - Reduced emissions of harmful CO2